Blue-winged goose: Relations

-The relations of this species among the waterfowl is unresolved.
-It is morphologically close to shelducks, and particularly the South American sheldgeese, which have highly similar courtship displays.
+The relations of this species among the waterfowl was long unresolved.
+It is morphologically close to shelducks, and particularly the South American sheldgeese, which have similar courtship displays.
 However, mitochondrial DNA sequence analyses of the cytochrome b and NADH dehydrogenase subunit 2 genes indicates that it might belong to a very distinct and ancient "duck" clade, together with Hartlaub's duck, another African species of uncertain affinities.
-The wing color pattern, a good morphological indicator of evolutionary relationships in waterfowl, is similar in these two species, and very different from any other waterfowl.
+The wing pattern, a good morphological indicator of evolutionary relationships in waterfowl, is similar in these two species, and different to most other waterfowl (though shared by species in the genus Spatula).
+More recent genetic evidence has confirmed this clade, and further points to their belonging to a larger group of diving ducks, with their closest relatives being a clade containing marbled duck (Marmaronetta angustirostris), white-winged duck (Asarcornis scutulata), and the widespread genera Netta and Aythya; with these, they are next closest to Australian wood duck (Chenonetta jubata) in Australia, blue duck (Hymenolaimus malacorhynchos) in New Zealand, and the pantropical comb ducks (Sarkidiornis).

 Description

-This is a stocky grey-brown bird about 70 cm long with a slightly paler head and upper neck.
+It is a stocky grey-brown goose-like bird about 60–75 cm long with a slightly paler head and upper neck.
 It has a small black bill and black legs.
-A chunky mid-sized goose.
-Standing bird looks fairly dull, gray and dirty white, sometimes showing blue along the edge of the wing.
-In flight, this species shows a pale blue forewing.
-Sexes are similar, but immature birds are duller.
-The plumage of these birds is thick and loose, furlike as an adaptation to the cold of the Ethiopian highlands.
+Standing birds look fairly dull, grey and dirty white, sometimes showing the blue along the edge of the wing.
+The sexes are similar, but immature birds are duller.
+The plumage is thick and loose, an adaptation to the cold of the Ethiopian highlands.
+In flight, the pale blue upper forewing is conspicuous; the primary feathers are black, and the secondary feathers black glossed green.
+The underwing has black primaries and secondaris, and a white inner forewing.

 Voice

-The blue-winged goose is a quiet species, but both sexes may give a soft whistle; it does not honk or cackle like the true geese.
+The blue-winged goose is a quiet species, but both sexes may give a high-pitched whistle; it does not honk or cackle like the true geese, but may make a barking alarm call when flushed.

 Habitat

-The habitats of the blue-winged goose are primarily rivers, freshwater lakes, swamps, freshwater marshes, water storage areas, and subtropical or tropical high-altitude shrubland or grassland.
+Its preferred habitat is grasslands close to rivers, freshwater lakes, swamps, freshwater marshes, water storage areas, in high altitude subtropical or tropical shrubland or grassland at 2,500–4,000 m altitude.

 Behaviour

 It feeds by grazing, and is apparently largely nocturnal, loafing during the day.
 It can swim and fly well, but this terrestrial bird is reluctant to do either, and is quite approachable.
-It forms flocks outside the breeding season.
+It forms flocks of up to 100 outside the breeding season.

 It breeds by mountain lakes and streams.
-This little-known species is believed to build a lined nest amongst grass tussocks, and to lay 6–7 eggs.
+The nests of wild birds have not been described; in captivity, it builds a lined nest amongst grass tussocks, and lays 6–7 eggs.